Megidd/jewelry-personalization/ring-text/specs_technical.md

 ## Backend vs frontend

-There is a note that might be considered.

 The frontend technologies like JavaScrip and libraries like ThreeJS would offload the computational expenses on user browser.
 So, the server can be cheaper.

 The backend technologies like Python or Golang would require a more expensive server to do the 3D processing.